clemsonacm/hackpack/README.md

 *   `awk` - text processing tool needed for version directives
 *   `pdflatex` - The Hackpack body is written in LaTeX
 *   `make` - Make is to automate compilation and testing of the documents
+*	`perl` - required to support renaming in version directives
+*	`find` - the gnu version of find is required supporting extended posix regular expressions for supporting version directives.
+On OSX the `findutils` package from homebrew can be used

 ### Presentations